Addiction | 6 min read

 • Reward-motivated behavior

-In effect, the answer to the question, “what is addiction” starts with dopamine.
+In effect, the answer to the question, “What is addiction?” starts with dopamine.
 With repeated drug (or alcohol) abuse, dopamine levels become imbalanced.
 This causes the brain to become increasingly dependent on the drug’s effects to produce the amount of dopamine your body needs to function normally.

 Increasing Tolerance Levels